Web Front-end Notes - Typescript

 Void Type & Never Type

-is not valid return type for functions in Typescript, because Typescript would expect the function to have a return
+undefined is not valid return type for functions in Typescript, because Typescript would expect the function to have a return statement, just not return a value. void means the function does not return anything, it is allowed that the function does not have a return statement.

-type can be used as another return type for functions that never return anything, essentially throw errors or in a infinite loop.
+never type can be used as another return type for functions that never return anything, essentially throw errors or in a infinite loop.

 Functions as Types

-type allows to assign a function signature to variables, which is quite simular to delegates in C#.
+Function type allows to assign a function signature to variables, which is quite simular to delegates in C#.

 1 | // define a function type that takes 2 number type parameters and return a number |